agomezmartin/internationalization/assets/django/README.md

 ## 5. Translate PO files

-## 6. Compile PO files with the following command:
+## 6. Compile PO files

+PO files need to be compiled for the machine to read.
+The following command will compile them and convert them to machine-readable MO files:
 ``` Console
 django-admin compilemessages
 ```
-## 7. Load translations and select language-code in template:
+## 7. Load translations and set language-specific code in template:
 ``` HTML
 <!DOCTYPE html>
 {% load i18n %}